solygambas/svelte-projects/README.md

 # Svelte Projects

-This repo is made of 1 project:
+This repo is made of 2 projects:

 1. [**Feedback App**](#feedback): A small project to understand Svelte core concepts.
 2. [**Poll Ninja**](#poll): A simple app to create polls.